Margaret Robertson Watt: Legacy and influence

 As author Jane Robinson has stated: "It is clear that at certain periods in its history the Women's Institute appears to have lost its way.
 No doubt there are problems ahead.
 But it was never in danger of collapsing, and it won’t for a very long time because, at its core, working quietly and behind the scenes, are the women for whom and by whom it was created... supportive ‘sisters’ are still meeting together in villages and towns across the country to make the world a better place."

-Madge Watt believed in ‘supportive sisters’ and knew that women could contribute to a better world.
-Her vision of women coming together in their own villages and working on common goals, both locally and internationally, far transcended her well-documented character faults and idiosyncrasies.
-She was a builder who believed in the power of women working together regardless of race, religion or nationality.
-She believed in women's rights to higher education, access to careers, and opportunities to express their own individuality through use of their skills and talents.
-She helped many women broaden their horizons without upsetting their family connections or breaking their ties.
+She believed in women working on common goals, both locally and internationally as well as supporting women working together, their rights to higher education, their access to careers, and their opportunities to express their individuality through use of their skills and talents.